OtherHorizon/CSE-Sem-5-Notes/machine Learning/(1)Fundamentals Of Machine Learning.md

-# Fundamentaks of Machine Learning
+# Fundamentals of Machine Learning

 ## _Types of ML_